tkherman/Scheduling-Simulator/README.md

 >   - How will you trigger your scheduler when a process dies?
 What must
 >     happen when a process dies (consider both the **Scheduler** and the
 >     **Process**)?
->       - use SIGCHLD to detect if a process dies, then use sigaction to call a
+>       - We will write a function that handles SIGCHLD to detect if a process
->         handler that calls waitpid() to find out which process died
+>		  dies, then use sigaction to call a handler that calls waitpid() to
->       - the process struct will be removed and the scheduler will have to
+>		  find out which process has died.
+The process struct will be removed
->         decide what process will be run next
+>		  and the scheduler will have to decide what process to run next.
 >
 >   - How will you ensure your scheduler runs periodically after a time slice
 >     has expired?